Definitions and resources for terms and techniques used in the world of presentations

 Tagged as: 13-02, Animations and Transitions, Motion Path Animations, PowerPoint Tutorials

-Comments Off on Motion Path Animations: Getting Started with Motion Path Animations in PowerPoint
+Comments Off on Motion Path Animations: Reversing Paths of Motion Path Animations in PowerPoint

 To learn more, choose your version of PowerPoint.
 If we do not have a tutorial for your version of PowerPoint, explore the version closest to the one you use.